transcelerate/ddf-home/index.md

 ---
 # Introduction to DDF

-The DDF initiative aims to modernize clinical trials by enabling a digital workflow that allows for automated creation of study content and configuration of study systems to support clinical trial execution.
+The initiative will help to modernize clinical trials by enabling a digital workflow to allow for the automated creation of study assets and configuration of study systems to support clinical trial execution.
+This initiative will establish a foundation for a future state of automated and dynamic readiness that can transform the drug development process.

+TransCelerate has collaborated with CDISC and other stakeholders to develop a standard data model for specifying protocol information, as well as a demonstrated way to connect systems that produce, exchange or consume this information.

+The important deliverables/activities from this initiative include:

+1. CDISC Unified Study Definitions Model (USDM) and API specifications – the foundational standards to create a common, digital data model and method for exchanging protocol information

+2. Study Definitions Repository (SDR) Reference Implementation and associated source code available in open source – a functioning, example approach to connect systems that produce protocol information with those that consume it to drive study operations – in the form of a reference implementation that stores and facilitates the exchange of protocol information

+3. Engagements with implementers (sponsors, vendors, CROs) who play a critical role in leveraging standards in their software and their protocol digitization approach

 Watch a [video](https://www.youtube.com/watch?v=082onW7jhe4) describing the DDF initiative.